kothawader8-arch/Detecting-Lung-Cancer-via-CT-Image-Analysis-using-Deep-Learning-Models/README.md

 ## 6. Environment & requirements

-Developed and executed on **Google Colab**, using a **Tesla T4 GPU** runtime with Google Drive mounted for persistent storage across sessions.
+Developed and executed on Google Colab, using a Tesla T4 GPU runtime with Google Drive mounted for persistent storage across sessions.

 | Package | Version confirmed in notebook output |
 |---|---|